 CEDIA® has updates for our members on bills in New Jersey, California, and Oklahoma.

-Darren Reaman, CEDIA’s Director of Government Affairs, is working on the notifications he’s getting from the tracking system he uses to discover language in legislation that can adversely affect the industry.
-There’s important activity in three state legislatures at this early stage in 2018: New Jersey, California, and Oklahoma.
+Darren Reaman, CEDIA’s Director of Government Affairs, is constantly keeping an eye on language in legislation that can adversely affect the industry.
+There’s already been some fairly important activity in three state legislatures in 2018: New Jersey, California, and Oklahoma.
+Oklahoma

 New Jersey — a state with a full-time, year-round legislature — is set to re-introduce a bill that Reaman’s been working on since 2014.
 “It hasn’t advanced, partly as a result of our efforts, but they’ve got a new Governor,” explains Reaman.
 NJ Assembly Bill 475 has problematic language regarding alarm licensing.